KiwiGaze/Should-we-chase-for-higher-education/README.md

 ### Objectives and Goals:
 #### Primary Objective: To quantify the financial costs and gains associated with pursuing higher education degrees over the last few decades.
-#### Secondary Objectives:
-- To identify trends in the cost of higher education.
-- To analyze the return on investment (ROI) in terms of salary increments and career progression.
-- To examine the influence of various factors such as field of study, geographical location, and type of institution on the economic outcomes of higher education.
 #### Data Requirements and Sources:
 - Data on tuition fees and related costs from educational institutions, government databases, and educational research organizations.
 - Income data for individuals with varying levels of education, obtained from labor statistics bureaus, salary survey databases, and census data.
 #### Control Variables:
 - Data on factors that might affect education outcomes, such as field of study, geographic location, and type of institution.
 ### Methodology:
-- **Data Collection**: Gather and consolidate data from multiple sources.
-- **Data Cleaning and Preprocessing**: Ensure the quality and consistency of data for analysis.
-- **Exploratory Data Analysis (EDA)**: Examine trends and patterns in education costs and earnings.
-- **Statistical Analysis and Modeling**: Employ regression models to understand the relationship between education level and financial returns, adjusting for confounding factors.
 - **ROI Calculation**: Develop models to calculate the return on investment for different degrees.
 #### Cost Metrics:
 - **Direct Costs**: Tuition fees, books, and materials, living expenses.